How Contact Tracing Works And How It Can Help Reopen The Country

 This process is called contact tracing.
 It's been a critical tool to control the spread of infectious diseases for decades.
 Now, public health leaders are calling for communities around the country to ramp up capacity and get ready for a massive contact tracing effort to control the coronavirus.

-Here's a guide to the basics of the process, and how it could help society restart after the current wave of coronavirus cases peaks.
+Here's a guide to the basics of the process and how it could help society restart after the current wave of coronavirus cases.

 Identify and isolate: How to stop infection from spreading